F.C. Copenhagen: Early success

 Football Club Copenhagen is, in many ways, both an old and a new club.
 Even though the club was established in 1992, it is rooted in more than 100 years of club tradition.
 The club's first team represents two separate clubs: Kjøbenhavns Boldklub (continental Europe's oldest football club) founded in 1876 and Boldklubben 1903 founded in 1903.
-Due to financial difficulties throughout the clubs in the Copenhagen area in the 1980s and Kjøbenhavns Boldklub's on the verge of bankruptcy, the two old Copenhagen clubs got together and established the superstructure which is FC København.
-Copenhagen used Boldklubben's club license to play in the Danish Superliga championship, while Kjøbenhavns Boldklub became the official reserve team of the club.
+Due to financial difficulties throughout the clubs in the Copenhagen area in the 1980s and with Kjøbenhavns Boldklub on the verge of bankruptcy, the two old Copenhagen clubs got together and established the superstructure which is F.C.
+Copenhagen.
+Copenhagen used B1903's club license to play in the Danish Superliga championship, while Kjøbenhavns Boldklub became the official reserve team of the club.
 With the rebuilding of the Parken Stadium, Denmark's national team stadium, the new club had a modern stadium to play at from the beginning.
 The initial ambition of the club was continually to qualify for one of the European competitions each season.
 To reach this goal, the club needed a solid economy, a relatively big fan base and an "attractive and positive style of football."

 Benny Johansen managed the club and started its maiden season well.
 FCK made its first appearance in the European tournaments when it beat Swiss team Grasshoppers 2–1 in the 1992 UEFA Intertoto Cup.
 FCK won the Intertoto Cup that year and thereby qualified for the UEFA Cup, where it was eliminated in the second round by French team Auxerre.
-The club won the 1992–93 Superliga season one point ahead of Odense Boldklub and two points ahead of third-place Brøndby IF.
+The club's first trophy was the 1992–93 Superliga title, their debut league campaign.
 For the 1993–94 Superliga season, expectations were high.
-The season opened with a 0–6 thrashing at the hands of Italian team Milan in the 1993–94 Champions League qualification.
+The season opened with a 0–6 thrashing at the hands of Italian team Milan in the 1993–94 Champions League qualifiers.
 FCK went on winter break after the first half of the Superliga season in third place.
-In the spring of 1994, Copenhagen gained on leading team Silkeborg IF.
+In the spring of 1994, Copenhagen gained on leading team Silkeborg.
 In the penultimate match of the season, the two teams met at the Parken Stadium.
 In front of a record-setting attendance of 26,679, FCK won the match 4–1.
 The club was one point ahead of Silkeborg, but because FCK lost 3–2 to Odense in the final game of the season, it had to settle for second place.